lloydaf/banana-js/README.md

 Written in Typescript.

-Used to lure monkeys and patch them.
+Might be used to lure monkeys and patch them.

 # Installation